jonathannen/cater/README.md

     yarn add cater
     yarn add --dev cater-build

-Not that we have to cater modules.
+Note that we have two cater modules.
 One covers the core and runtime portions.
 The second is for build-time compilation.
 That's covered later in this README.

 Now let's say hello: